 Insulin Aspart, Recombinant (IN-su-lin AS-part, ree-KOM-bi-nant)

 Treats diabetes mellitus.
-Insulin is a hormone that helps get sugar from the blood to the muscles, where it is used for energy.
 This type of insulin is similar to regular insulin, but acts in the body more quickly.

 There may be other brand names for this medicine.